dillydilly/docker_fail2ban/README.md

 Fail2Ban for docker environment.
 This is compatible with docker web hosts.

-For this, you should use action **docker-iptables-multiport** which works as iptables-multiport
+You should use action **docker-iptables-multiport** which works as iptables-multiport

 ### Usage
 To run it: